 The Council operates a rolling programme of property revaluations, which are carried out over a 5 year period.
-In 2015/16 this work was carried out by the Council's valuer, S. Yeo, MRICS.
-The revaluation programme for 2015/16 principally comprised the Council's public conveniences and 20% of dwellings.
-The remainder of dwellings' values were uplifted in line with current indices.
+In 2016/17 this work was carried out by the Council's valuer, S. Yeo, MRICS.
+The revaluation programme for 2016/17 principally comprised the Council's car parks and 20% of dwellings using the Beacon method of valuation.